Stepler promo code 2026: bonus points to get started

 Is Stepler free?

-Yes — Stepler is a free app.
-It earns its money through partner brands, so you simply walk and redeem points for shopping discounts.
-It doesn't collect payment details; you just allow access to your phone's step counter.
+Yes β the Stepler app is free and makes its money through partner brands, so you just walk and redeem.
+There's an optional paid tier, Stepler Coach, with extra coaching features, but you never need it to earn rewards.
+Stepler doesn't take payment details; you simply allow access to your phone's step counter.

 What can I get with Stepler points?